 Once you drive away from the Fort Lauderdale International airport you are welcomed by wide streets, manicured lawns, palm trees and canals, million dollar yachts, almost cloudless night skies and a full moon this evening.
-The parking lot is full and the place is Coral Springs, a long way from Miami Beach, West Palm Beach, or any beach.
+The parking lot of Ruth’s favorite lunch place is full and Coral Springs is a long way from Miami Beach, West Palm Beach, or any beach.

 When served, the dessert reminds me of Roman orgies.

 The waiters in this club wear white shirts, black slacks and black ties.
 The bartender shows us a new tattoo on her left wrist.
 When tattoos appear on middle aged bodies one has to wonder how much longer our Republic is going to survive?

 On second thought, maybe it was Al Capone I saw in the washroom talking to his accountant, smoking a Cuban cigar.

 I didn’t see any bodies on the washroom floor with bullet holes in their forehead, but the night is still young.